-- Well-rounded and effective clinicians capable of providing high-quality, patient-centered, evidence-based clinical care in both inpatient and outpatient settings;
+- Well-rounded and Competent Clinicians capable of providing high-quality, patient-centered, evidence-based clinical care in both inpatient and outpatient settings;

-- Educators of both patients and fellow professionals;
+- Outstanding Educators of both patients and fellow professionals;

-- Advocates for patients and populations for improved health care;
+- Committed Advocates for patients and populations for improved health care;

-- Leaders in all areas of primary care from the community to national level;
+- Healthcare Leaders in all areas of primary care from the community to national level;

-- Researchers and scholars dedicated to examining primary care clinical research, medical education and health systems/policies.
+- Scholars dedicated to primary care and population health research, medical education, and quality improvement.

-One of the distinct advantages of our Primary Care Residency Program Track is the variety of locations and practices where our residents are able to train.
+Secondary Continuity Clinics - One of the distinct advantages of our Primary Care Residency Program Track is the variety of locations and practices where our residents are able to train.
 All residents maintain a practice at Mount Sinai's Internal Medicine Associates, a hospital-based clinic and the largest primary care provider in the East Harlem community.
-Primary care residents additionally have the opportunity to develop continuity practices in other settings such as community health centers, federally qualified health centers, specialty primary care such as geriatrics or HIV medicine, or in the Visiting Doctors Program.
+Each primary care resident also develops a continuity practice in another setting such as a community health center, a federally qualified health center, the Visiting Doctors Program, or specialty primary care such as HIV medicine.

-In addition, we offer a comprehensive, interactive and project-based curriculum covering topics such as primary care basic skills, health policy and advocacy, research and scholarship, medical education, leadership and quality improvement, as well as narrative medicine and integrative medicine.
+Curriculum – We offer a comprehensive, interactive, and project-based curriculum covering topics such as primary care core skills, advocacy and population health, research and scholarship, medical education, leadership, as well as personal development and reflection.